Friday, July 23, 2021

 Source: SLNSW

 The location of the original Royal Hotel was not on the site of the later brick hotel of that name.
-The original hotel was licensed to Thomas R. Smith at the corner of Herbert and Little Belmore Streets and next to the Albion Hotel.
+The original hotel was licensed to Thomas R. Smith at the corner of Herbert and Little Belmore Streets and next to the first Albion Hotel.
 The hotel was opened in November 1871 by William Hewson, who was the first licensee.
 Thomas Smith was the licensee from March 1872 until April 1873 when he took over Tuckerman's hotel in Mayne Street opposite the Prince of Wales Theatre.
 W.A.
 Smith became the licensee of the Royal for a short time until J.H.
 Cameron took over in October 1873 and remained as licensee until the hotel closed in late 1875.

 Source: Information supplied by Baldwin & Davis, Research Gulgong (Sept 2006)